lookit/lookit-docs/docs/source/researchers-update-code.rst

 3. We'll focus here on just updating the version of the central Lookit code you're using.
 You can also edit the ``Experiment runner code URL`` to use a different repository entirely, like your own fork.
 The steps are the same regardless of which repo you're using, but pointing to your own code is more advanced.

-   **Option 1: latest versoin**: You can delete the value in ``Experiment runner version (commit SHA)`` and leave it blank to use the default value, which is the most recent version of the Lookit frameplayer code.
+   **Option 1: latest version**: You can delete the value in ``Experiment runner version (commit SHA)`` and leave it blank to use the default value, which is the most recent version of the Lookit frameplayer code.

    .. image:: _static/img/update_code/blank_sha.png
        :alt: Blank sha value to use default